What characterizes a Continuation application?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

 A Continuation application is characterized by its ability to claim the same invention as a prior non-provisional application.
-This type of application allows the inventor to pursue additional claims that were not initially included or were not fully developed in the original application.
-The primary purpose of a Continuation application is to provide the applicant with an opportunity to correctly define and adapt the claims based on feedback received during the examination of the original application, as well as to explore different aspects of the same invention that may have not been initially considered.
+This type of application allows the applicant to pursue additional claims or refine claims based on the previously filed application while maintaining the benefit of the original application's filing date.
+This is particularly useful when a patent examiner has raised issues regarding the original claims or when an applicant recognizes the need to explore different aspects of the same invention in further detail.

 Subscribe